Dmitry Alexeenko

 Streaming

-An under-appreciated part of building an agent harness is the streaming pipeline.
-The user doesn't want to wait fifteen seconds for the agent to "think".
-They want to see text appear word-by-word, and they want to see "calling bash..." flash up the moment the tool fires.
+It's easy to underrate the streaming pipeline.
+Nobody wants to stare at a spinner for fifteen seconds while the agent "thinks".
+They want text appearing word by word, and they want "calling bash..." to flash up the instant the tool fires.

 That means events have to flow three hops in real time: